arnab-sen/GALADE/README.md

 Nodes can be moved with a standard left click and drag, however their positions will be reset by the layout manager.

 A wire's source and destination can be changed through their context menus.

-The layout can be refreshed manually by pressing the `R` key.

 A cross connection can be turned into a tree connection through the wire's context menu.
 ![](https://i.gyazo.com/3cd73406acb3a541ac49eeab6627b064.gif)